konfig-dev/splitit-web-sdks/go/docs/InstallmentPlanCreateRequest.md

 `func (o *InstallmentPlanCreateRequest) HasRedirectUrls() bool`

 HasRedirectUrls returns a boolean if a field has been set.

+### GetEventsEndpoints

+`func (o *InstallmentPlanCreateRequest) GetEventsEndpoints() EventsEndpointsModel`

+GetEventsEndpoints returns the EventsEndpoints field if non-nil, zero value otherwise.

+### GetEventsEndpointsOk

+`func (o *InstallmentPlanCreateRequest) GetEventsEndpointsOk() (*EventsEndpointsModel, bool)`

+GetEventsEndpointsOk returns a tuple with the EventsEndpoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventsEndpoints

+`func (o *InstallmentPlanCreateRequest) SetEventsEndpoints(v EventsEndpointsModel)`

+SetEventsEndpoints sets EventsEndpoints field to given value.

+### HasEventsEndpoints

+`func (o *InstallmentPlanCreateRequest) HasEventsEndpoints() bool`

+HasEventsEndpoints returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)